Frequently asked questions about study/Away abroad at Centre:

 Can you explain how senior subsidy works?

 In order to encourage every four-year Centre student to study abroad at least once, the College will help to subsidize the cost of a Centre-Term course abroad during their senior year or a summer course the summer before their senior year for upcoming seniors who 1) are on need-based financial aid with a low government-determined EFC (Expected Family Contribution) and a significant amount of unmet need (“gap”), and 2) have not previously participated in a study abroad or study away program of any sort.
 Yes.
 Every year in late January, a call goes out to students to apply for a small number of restricted funds to support study abroad.
-These awards are highly competitive.
+These awards are highly competitive and don't fully cover the cost to study abroad.
 More information on them is available under the Awards heading.

 Are there other sources of funding to help defray the costs of studying abroad?

 Yes.
 Every year in late February to early March, a call goes out to students to apply for a small number of restricted funds to support study abroad.
-These awards are highly competitive.
+These awards are highly competitive and don't fully cover the cost to study abroad.
 More information on them is available under the Awards heading.

 When should I start thinking about studying abroad at Centre?